 There are several possible symptoms, including fever and chills, rashes, and the “bullseye”, to name a few.
 I’ve included a link below for more in-depth information.

 Well I know this all sounds like we should never leave the safety of our homes, but fear not.
 Don’t let life with ticks keep you from enjoying the great outdoors.
-Your pup’s counting on you for some great adventures, so just take some precautions and get out and have some fun.
+Your pup’s counting on you for some great adventures, so now that you know some tick safety for dogs, get out and have some fun.

 For more information check out the Centers for Disease Control and Prevention (CDC).
 This website’s a great resource.